Updated for 2020

 There are few better ways to improve your recruiting than by learning from industry leaders.
 Whether it’s reading quick nuggets of information on Twitter or sitting down with a 300-page book, learning from people who have been there and done it is a must if you want to make the most of your career — and your organization’s current HR efforts.

-Laszlo Bock is perhaps the most influential, respected and well-known HR professional Silicon Valley has ever produced.
-He built and led the HR division of Google for 10 years, during which time Google was named the best companies to work for more than 30 times and was recognized as an employer of choice more than 100 times.
+Laszlo Bock is one of the most influential, respected, and well-known HR professional Silicon Valley has ever produced.
+He built and led the HR division of Google for 10 years, during which time Google was named among the best companies to work for more than 30 times and was recognized as an employer of choice more than 100 times.